 In September 2011, the FASB issued ASU 2011-08, "Intangibles - Goodwill and Other (Topic 350) - Testing Goodwill for Impairment (revised standard)."
 The revised standard is intended to reduce the costs and complexity of the annual goodwill impairment test by providing entities an option to perform a "qualitative" assessment to determine whether further impairment testing is necessary.
 This ASU is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-The Company will consider this new guidance as it conducts its annual goodwill impairment testing in its fiscal year beginning April 1, 2012 but no material impact is expected.
+The adoption of this ASU did not have an impact on the Company's consolidated financial statements.